AgileCrypto

 and cryptographers are also discussing the design of traceable secret sharing.

-This tak introduces the trends in the theory and applications of secret sharing
+This talk introduces the trends in the theory and applications of secret sharing

 from academic to social implementation.